AndyObtiva/glimmer-dsl-libui/README.md

 - Automatically provide shifted `:key` characters in `area_key_event` provided in `area` key listeners `on_key_event`, `on_key_down`, and `on_key_up`
 - `scrolling_area` `width` and `height` default to main window width and height if not specified.
 - `scrolling_area` `#scroll_to` 3rd and 4th arguments (`width` and `height`) default to main window width and height if not specified.
-- `area` paths are specified declaratively with figures underneath (e.g. `rectangle`) and `area` draw listener is automatically generated
+- `area` paths are specified declaratively with shapes/figures underneath (e.g. `rectangle`), and `area` draw listener is automatically generated
+- `area` path shapes can be added directly under `area` without declaring `path` explicitly as a convenient shorthand
 - Observe figure properties (e.g. `rectangle` `width`) for changes and automatically redraw containing area accordingly
 - Observe `path` `fill` and `stroke` hashes for changes and automatically redraw containing area accordingly
 - Observe `text` and `string` properties for changes and automatically redraw containing area accordingly